plus3it/AMIgen6/docs/README_validation-automated.md

     <img src="https://cloud.githubusercontent.com/assets/7087031/22160756/0d6c3b0a-df15-11e6-8766-204d2e215a42.png" alt="amivalidate-step5" width="75%" height="75%">

     Then click on the "Next" button.
-This will cause CloudFormation to attempt assemble your AMI-validation stack.
+This will cause CloudFormation to attempt to assemble your AMI-validation stack.

 1. Once CloudFormation kicks off the stack-assembly process, the Web UI will return to the `Stacks` page: